Meditation

 Related topics:

-It is not possible to explore meditation without entertaining related concepts, or without the use of words, such as: Intention, awareness, mindfulness, concentration, focus, will, stillness, breath, yoga!, posture, mantra, prayer, worship, gratitude, reverence, feeling, altered state of awareness, trance, ecstasy, being present, being, energy, metaphysics, and so on.
+It is not possible to explore meditation without entertaining related concepts, or without the use of words, such as: Intention, awareness, mindfulness, concentration, focus, will, stillness, breath, yoga, posture, mantra, prayer, worship, gratitude, reverence, feeling, altered state of awareness, trance, ecstasy, being present, being, energy, theology, metaphysics, and so on.

 Since humans have an “awareness” or a “consciousness”, and humans “perceive” and “experience” their experience or reality, one could say that meditation is a practice where you perceive, experience, or are aware of reality.